Skip to main content

 • Streaming Responses: Supports real-time streaming of AI responses via AssistantMessageDeltaEvent

-• Per-Profile Model Selection: The model is configured per AI Profile or Chat Interaction
+• Per-Item Model Selection: The model is configured per AI Profile, AI Profile template, or Chat Interaction

 • GitHub OAuth Authentication: User-scoped or profile-scoped authentication with GitHub for Copilot access